puppetlabs/puppet-docs/source/puppet/4.9/system_requirements.markdown

 ## Platforms with packages

 We publish and test official `puppet-agent` packages for the following platforms.
-Less common, and brand new platforms may not be automatically tested, but packages are still available for them.
+Less common and sometimes brand new platforms may not be automatically tested, but packages are still available for them.

 | Operating system                           | Tested                                         | Untested        |
 |--------------------------------------------|------------------------------------------------|-----------------|